niraj-desai-2909/burr/docs/concepts/hooks.rst

     Hooks allow you to customize every aspect of Burr's execution, plugging in whatever tooling, observability framework, or debugging tool you need.

-Burr has a system of lifecycle adapters (adapted from the similar `Hamilton <https://github.com/dagworks-inc/hamilton>`_ concept), which allow you to run tooling before and after various places in a node's execution.
+Apache Burr has a system of lifecycle adapters (adapted from the similar `Hamilton <https://github.com/dagworks-inc/hamilton>`_ concept), which allow you to run tooling before and after various places in a node's execution.
 For instance, you could:

 1. Log every step as a trace in datadog